clockworksspheres/ramdisk/README.md

 pyside6
 pyinstaller
+packaging

 PySide6 cross platform library for the Graphical User Interface

 Pyinstaller cross platform library to create the installer to bundle the GUI into a windows app package

+packaging.version.parse is to replace distutils.version.LooseVersion, for comparing versions of operating systems in CheckApplicable.
+As of 4/13/25, CheckApplicable is entirely distutils, and needs to be refactored to packaging for python 3.10+.

 #### Macos Specific